 I found myself deeply moved at different points in the trip and appreciated that it wasn’t just a light and fluffy destination; there were important and sometimes very sad discoveries through many of our experiences.
 Hearing about the American influence on Vietnam from a local’s perspective is fascinating.

-Our expert Family Vacation Advisors can book accommodations, recommend activities and more, all with one-on-one support.
+Our expert Family Travel Advisors can book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >

 Biking through small rural villages and rice fields near Nihn Bihn, kayaking and hiking in caves in Ha Long Bay, and traditional net fishing in floating baskets and riding a water buffalo in Hoi An were some of the many physical pursuits that kept our active family busy.